geezee/smatch/README.md

 This is a one-time operation unless you have chosen to update the locked version of either.

 The resulting binary is in `target/release/smatch`.

-### A Note on Tests

-The tests are also provided in a single bash script that also serves as a list of examples to better understand what patterns are designed to match.

-### A Note on Cargo Test

-Ideally the tests would be run with `cargo test`.
-Sadly this requires giving names to the 120+ tests and examples in `test.sh` which is a silly thing to spend time on.

 ## Syntax of Patterns